oracc/oracc-rest/README.md

 Then, copy the wsgi file into the same directory with the following command: `cp /home/rits/oracc-rest/oraccflask.wsgi /var/www/flask/oraccflask.wsgi`.
 This file allows the server to talk to the Flask app.

-Finally, add the following Apache config code to the file located in `/etc/apache2/sites-enabled/oracc-flask.conf`:
+Then, add the following Apache config code to the file located in `/etc/apache2/sites-enabled/oracc-flask.conf`:

 ```apacheconf
 <VirtualHost *:5000>